saulpierotti/markdown_notebook/archive/bioinformatics_unibo/semester_1/AG/AG.md

 * Illumina can produce customized genotyping chips

 # Plink
-* A pedigree is a representation of individuals and relationships among them
+* A pedigree is a standardised representation of individuals in a population and relationships among them
 	* It can be represented in plane text or in binary form
 * Plink is an important tool for working with reference genomes
 	* It can work with text files (`--file` parameter, without extension for homonimous .ped and .map files)
 	* It can work with binaries (`--bfile` option)
-* PED and MAP file work in pairs: I typically have a file.ped and file.map with the same root name and referring to the same data
+* PED and MAP file work in pairs: I typically have my_file.ped and my_file.map with the same root name and referring to the same data
 * The PED (pedigree) file is a text file with a row for each individual
 	* It stores the pedigree of the population
 	* This format is standard and it is used by different tools